DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 Did you find this guide helpful?

-I have devoted thousands of unpaid hours to create DigiNode Tools.
-I did this because I want to make it easy for everyone to run a DigiNode.
-If they have helped you, please make a donation to support my work.
-Many thanks, Olly  [ Find me on Twitter [@saltedlolly](https://twitter.com/saltedlolly) ]
+I created DigiNode Tools because I want to make it easy for anyone who wants to to run their own DigiByte and DigiAsset Node.
+So far, I have devoted thousands of unpaid hours working towards this goal.
+If this guide has helped you, please make a donation to support my work.
+Many thanks, Olly

+PS You can find me on Twitter [@saltedlolly](https://twitter.com/saltedlolly)

 **[dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup](digibyte:dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup)**